replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/03-collecting-configuration/assignment.md

 One of the benefits of building a Kubernetes appliance is providing a guided experience for your customer to have a successful installation.
 One key to success is assuring the application is correctly configured.
-The Replicated Embedded Cluster lets you offer a simple web form to help customers set critical values correctly.
+The Replicated Embedded Cluster lets you offer a simple web screen to help customers set critical values correctly.

 Configuring Your Application
 =============================

-Configuration in the Replicated Admin Console uses two different Replicated
-objects: `Config` and `HelmChart`.
-We saw the `HelmChart` when we initially prepared the cluster.
-In that section we specified a chart and version to install and didn't specify any Helm values.
-We're going to update that configuration to provide values that the Admin Console will pass to Helm when installing or updating the application.

-The `Config` object defines the form that your customer will use to configure the application.
+Like other aspects of the appliance, the configuration screen is defined using a YAML manifest.
+The manifest defines a `Config` object that describes you configuration options and the screen that your customer will use to configure the application.
 Configurations is organized into groups, and each group can have a fields of different types.
 The type of field defines the widget used.
 The supported types account for all of the standard web form inputs.